NeotokyoRebuild/neo/CONTRIBUTING.md

     * For release builds, it is identical to `static_cast`
   * `narrow_cast`:
     * The preferred cast for narrowing conversions where loss of information may occur
+      * Use to mark narrowing conversions where the input could overflow
       * If you know for a fact it is always a safe cast, you can use `static_cast` instead
     * For debug builds, will runtime-validate narrowing conversions for:
       * Roundtrip equality: `value v of type A equals itself after A->B->A type conversion`